-That’s when it occurs to me that every time the browser makes a request in to a Rails app, and the rails router maps that request to a controller action, a new instance of the controller is created.
+That’s when it occurs to me that every time the browser makes a request to a Rails app, and the rails router maps that request to a controller action, a new instance of the controller is created.
 So all state set by a previous request (including the instance variable

 @name set by the create method) disappears.